armory/docs/content/en/docs/armory-agent/armory-agent-quick.md

 {{< include "early-access-feature.html" >}}

-## Overview

-The Agent consists of a service deployed as a Kubernetes `Deployment` and a plugin to the Clouddriver service.
-You can review the architecture in the Armory Agent [overview]({{< ref "armory-agent#deployment-topologieshug" >}}).

-Deploying the Agent consists of the following:

-1. [Install the Clouddriver plugin](#install-the-clouddriver-plugin).
-You do this in the cluster where you are running Armory Enterprise.
-You add the plugin and expose it as type `LoadBalancer` on gRPC port `9091`.
-1. [Install the Agent](#install-the-agent) in the deployment target cluster.
-Configure it to communicate with Clouddriver.
-Configure Agent permissions with a Kubernetes `ServiceAccount`.

->This installation does not include [mTLS configuration]({{< ref "agent-mtls" >}}).
-The Agent uses insecure config for connecting to Clouddriver.
+>This installation guide is designed for installing the Agent in a test environment.
+It does not include [mTLS configuration]({{< ref "agent-mtls" >}}), so the Agent service and plugin do not communicate securely.

 ## {{% heading "prereq" %}}